 Oliver Stone is one of the most famous personalities in the film industry: a successful film director, winner of three Oscars and five Golden Globes.
 He is also criticized for his films as they are often based on conspiracy theories.
 He himself believes that this term was coined by the CIA in order to shake people’s trust in critics.
-He is convinced that conspiracies are also part of history and that some of them – such as the Kennedy assassination and the cover-up – must be solved at all costs.
-His documentary “JFK Revisited: Through the Looking Glass”, premiered at the 74th Cannes film festival and it has been released in the European film theatres.
+Furthermore, he is convinced that conspiracies are also part of history and that some of them – such as the Kennedy assassination and the cover-up – must be solved at all costs.
+His documentary “JFK Revisited: Through the Looking Glass”, premiered at the 74th Cannes Film Festival, and it has been released in the European film theaters.

 Are you waiting for feedback from the White house?

 The real issue in my case is whether we will get distribution in United States.
 The reactions to my documentary will be difficult because that is the nature of this case.
 The official story was invented by the Warren Commission, and they will deny everything.
 “What kind of new evidence is this?” would be obviously the first question from them, which sounds like they would dismiss the whole film.
 The next question will be “What’s wrong with the original evidence?”.
 Because the original evidence is really strong if you examine it.
 However, I would say that everything is wrong in the version of the Warren Commission: from the rifle and the bullets to the wounds and the autopsy.

 Why do you think it is still important to investigate the assassination of President John F. Kennedy?